Blubberli/redditCrawler/task2.md

 the IDs.
 For example this request: 'https://api.pushshift.io/reddit/comment/search?ids=dlrezc8,dlrawgw,dlrhbkq' returns a json with information about three IDS.
 In this case all IDs have been removed.
 This can be seen because the information in the field 'link_id' contains [removed].
+Add a print statement that prints the old and new size of the dataframe so we know how many comments have been removed.

 An example dataframe is uploaded, called cmv_example_thread.tsv